-When you buy shares valued above £1,000 using a stock transfer form, you usually have to get the form stamped by HM Revenue & Customs (HMRC) and pay Stamp Duty.
+When buying shares where the price paid is greater than £1,000, and the purchase is recorded on a stock transfer form, the form will need to be stamped by HM Revenue & Customs (HMRC) and Stamp Duty will need to be paid.
 The process to follow is explained below.
 For shares bought electronically, or without a stock transfer form, please read the guide 'Stamp Duty Reserve Tax'.

 On this page: